ThomasVrancken/info9023-mlops/demos/04_gcs_bq/README.md

 ## 4. Conclusion

+You should now be comfortable with concepts of Google Cloud such as:
+- Setting up a Google Cloud project
+- Linking a billing account
+- Granting personal access through IAM
+- Google Cloud CLI and Python SDK
+- Basic data services such as GCS and BigQuery

 Here we showed a very simple for data reading/writing to GCS and BQ.

 Of course, BigQuery is better suited for structured data jobs.
 Its power relies in running analytical queries on huge amounts of data.